skosch/YinYangFit/docs/source/index.markdown

 {mn}Here, the saturation of the coloured blobs indicates the intensity of grouping at different scales.
 Small perceptual groups tend to outcompete larger ones, so unless the grouping is balanced, the word will be fragmented.
-The poorly fitted word in the last column triggers the perception of two separate objects, namely the single letter c and a pair at.{/mn}
+The poorly fitted word in the last column triggers the perception of two separate objects, namely the single letter *c* and a pair *at*.{/mn}
 <img src="img/grouping_relativity.png" alt="Illustration of the importance of consistency of fit vs absolute distances.">

 Perceptual grouping networks are a very fundamental piece of our vision circuitry, and not exclusive to reading.
-Researchers have known about them for a long time, too: psychologists over a century ago described our tendency to recognize the sum, not the parts, of arrangements of shapes:{mn}These are often listed as the [Gestalt laws of grouping](https://en.wikipedia.org/wiki/Principles_of_grouping)<sup>W</sup>, or the principle of
+Researchers have known about them for a long time, too: psychologists over a century ago described our tendency to perceive the sum, not the parts, of certain arrangements of shapes:{mn}These are often listed as the [Gestalt laws of grouping](https://en.wikipedia.org/wiki/Principles_of_grouping)<sup>W</sup>, or the principle of